FiniteVolumeTransportPhenomena/PyFVTool/docs/functions_and_classes.md

-from pyfvtool import CellVariable, FaceVariable from pyfvtool import BoundaryConditions from pyfvtool import boundaryConditionTerm, diffusionTerm from pyfvtool import convectionTerm, convectionUpwindTerm, convectionTvdRHSTerm from pyfvtool import gradientTerm, divergenceTerm from pyfvtool import linearSourceTerm, constantSourceTerm from pyfvtool import transientTerm
+from pyfvtool import CellVariable, FaceVariable from pyfvtool import BoundaryConditions from pyfvtool import boundaryConditionTerm, diffusionTerm from pyfvtool import convectionTerm, convectionUpwindTerm, convectionTVDupwindRHSTerm from pyfvtool import gradientTerm, divergenceTerm from pyfvtool import linearSourceTerm, constantSourceTerm from pyfvtool import transientTerm